nixworks/public/news/2013/12/11/README.md

 ##### Supreme Court of India
 ### [The Supreme Court of India upholds the primacy of Section 377 of the Indian penal code banning homosexual activities. ](/news/2013/12/11/the-supreme-court-of-india-upholds-the-primacy-of-section-377-of-the-indian-penal-code-banning-homosexual-activities.md)
-_Context: homosexuality, Indian penal code, Supreme Court of India_
+_Context: homosexuality, Supreme Court of India, Indian penal code_

 ##### Revenge porn
 ### [A revenge porn website is shutdown in San Diego after the owner, Kevin Christopher Bollaert, is accused of extorting money from one of its victims. ](/news/2013/12/11/a-revenge-porn-website-is-shutdown-in-san-diego-after-the-owner-kevin-christopher-bollaert-is-accused-of-extorting-money-from-one-of-its-v.md)